-As of December 31, 2023, we had 64 active investment funds, which are described below.
+As of December 31, 2024, we had 62 active investment funds, which are described below.
 We have established different types of investment funds to implement our asset monetization strategy.
 Depending on the nature of the investment fund, cash may be contributed to the investment fund by the investor upfront or in stages based on milestones associated with the design, construction or interconnection status of the solar energy systems.
 The cash contributed by the fund investor is used by the investment fund to purchase solar energy systems.
 The investment funds either own or enter into a master lease with a Sunrun subsidiary for the solar energy systems, Customer Agreements and associated incentives.
 We receive on-going cash distributions from the investment funds representing a portion of the monthly customer payments received.
 We use the upfront cash, as well as on-going distributions to cover our costs associated with designing, purchasing and installing the solar energy systems.
 In addition, we also use debt, equity and other financing strategies to fund our operations.
 The allocation of the economic benefits between us and the fund investor and the corresponding accounting treatment varies depending on the structure of the investment fund.

-We currently utilize three legal structures in our investment funds, which we refer to as: (i) pass-through financing obligations, (ii) partnership flips and (iii) joint venture ("JV") inverted leases.
-We reflect pass-through financing obligations on our consolidated balance sheet as a pass-through financing obligation.
-We record the investor's interest in partnership flips or JV inverted leases (which we define collectively as "consolidated joint ventures") as noncontrolling interests or redeemable noncontrolling interests.
-These consolidated joint ventures are usually redeemable at our option and, in certain cases, at the investor's option.
-If redemption is at our option or the consolidated joint ventures are not redeemable, we record the investor's interest as a noncontrolling interest and account for the interest using the HLBV method.
+We currently utilize the legal structure for our investment funds which we refer to as partnership flips.
+Historically, we also utilized pass-through financing obligations as a legal structure for our investment funds.
+In Q4 2024, we retired our last pass-through financing obligation fund.
+We record the investor's interest in partnership flips as noncontrolling interests or redeemable noncontrolling interests.
+These partnership flips are usually redeemable at our option and, in certain cases, at the investor's option.
+If redemption is at our option, we record the investor's interest as a noncontrolling interest and account for the interest using the hypothetical liquidation at book value ("HLBV") method.
 If the investor has the option to put their interest to us, we record the investor's interest as a redeemable noncontrolling interest at the greater of the HLBV and the redemption value.